Himanshi3004/GCP-LZ/docs/ARCHITECTURE_INDEX.md

 ## Overview

-This document provides a comprehensive guide to the architecture documentation for the Netskope GCP Landing Zone.
+This document provides a comprehensive guide to the architecture documentation for the Company GCP Landing Zone.
 The landing zone implements a production-ready, enterprise-grade cloud foundation with security, compliance, and operational excellence built-in.

 ## Architecture Documentation Structure